-Sadly, there were five deaths in fire related incidents in 2021/22, although the exact cause of death has not yet been determined by Her Majesty's Coroner (at time of publication).
+Sadly, there were 4 deaths in fire related incidents in 2021/22 (9 in 2020/21).
+His Majesty's Coroner has confirmed two of these as fire related deaths at time of publication), but no determination has yet been made on the other two.
 Each fire death is investigated at a fatal fire case conference to explore Service and multi-agency learning and improvement.
 We also consider how we can improve the identification of vulnerable individuals and tailor our interventions accordingly.